VitorNoguchi/Mastemind_HTML/README.md

 	The Start function from mastermind class in Functions.py

 @app.route("/Play") - It is the Play page created with Play.html and layout.html.
-In it the player can input the username, password and the new guess and gets the feedback after each guess.
+In it the player can input the username, email and the new guess and gets the feedback after each guess.
 And it calls:
 	The AttemptForm from Forms.py
 	The find and Tentativa methods from Functions.py